guava-mc/SER222_SuppMats/_ser222SRS/README.md

 It is recommended that you put all the individual apkgs into the same deck instead of having them separated by week to randomize the information being displayed and enhance your learning.

+_Note:_ to download a single apkg from github go to the desired apkg and you should see a 'download' or 'raw' button that will allow you to grab the contents of that single file.

 ## Using Anki Right